lgraff/lgraff-12704_Final_Project/index.md

   <img src="https://github.com/lgraff/lgraff-12740_Final_Project/blob/gh-pages/Figure%205.jpg">
 </p>
 <p align="center">
-  <b>Figure 5.
+  Figure 5.
 DHT11 Temperature and Humidity Sensor Module.
 Source: Figure Reference 4
 </p>

 To share the data, we decided to tweet a daily summary of the data.
 To share this summary, we used the code in Figure 12.
 Instructions on how tweet using a Raspberry Pi can be found at Reference 6.